Social distancing race gives runners a chance to compete again

 Marathon runner Brandon Mumgaard from Garden City has been training for months to run in Tennessee, but like many events, his was canceled.

-“About a week ago I went running to clear my head and I was just thinking I’m like you know what screw it I’m going to do my own race, I’m going to make my tee-shirt, I’m going to make my own course,” said Mumgaard.
+“About a week ago I went running to clear my head and I was just thinking, I’m like you know what screw it.
+I’m going to do my own race.
+I’m going to make my t-shirt.
+I’m going to make my own course,” said Mumgaard.

 “We’re really motivated to do things and make it happen so once we started brainstorming the idea we’re just like let’s open it up,” said friend and organizer Ashton Maxfield.